verbb/formie/docs/template-guides/available-variables.md

 ### `craft.formie.populateFormValues(handle, values)`
 Populates the `defaultValue` of a field for a form.
 Note that this should be done before rendering the form.
+See [Populating Forms](docs:template-guides/populating-forms).

 ```twig
 {# Sets the field with handle `text` to "Some Value" for the form with a handle `contactForm` #}